 top of page

-SALMON SKEWERS
+BBQ SALMON SKEWERS

 Why not fire up the barbie and get some of these super easy, healthy and delicious Argentinian inspired salmon skewers on the go.

+You can have this recipe made in under 30 minutes, they are fun to make and you can easily get the kids involved.
+It’s important to marinate the salmon as fish can dry out quite quickly on the bbq so don’t skip this step and you will have juicy tender mouthfuls of delight.
 They present very well and are a wonderful way to get some fish into your diet.

-You can easily have these made in under 30 minutes, even including the time taken for marination.
-It’s important to marinate these as salmon can dry out quite quickly on the bbq so don’t skip this step and you will have juicy tender mouthfuls of delight.
+Alternatively you can swap out the fish for chicken or beef.

 Ever since our ancestors discovered how to master the flame, they instantly enriched their diet with a variety of new and nutrient-dense food.
 Meat.
 As one of the earliest recipes for preparing meat was roasting it over coals, people later discovered that the easiest way to accomplish that was to skewer pieces of meat in a line to cook evenly.
 The invention of cooking food on sticks, swords and skewers over open fires formed the beginning of life for this popular eating style.
-The success in the style of cookery enabled it to remain one of the most popular utensils for cooking over an open fire and has been used regularly by nearly all the major civilisations and nations throughout history.
+The success in this style of cookery enabled it to remain one of the most popular utensils for cooking over an open fire and has been used regularly by nearly all the major civilisations and nations throughout history.

 Did you know?
 That there is evidence of the prehistoric use of multi-purpose wooden tools as far back as the Lower Paleolithic found at a 300,000-year-old site in Schöningen, Germany.
 They are confidently attributed to an early Neanderthal population who used sticks as part of their toolkit and the site contributes even to the present debate on when humans first controlled fire.
 Excavations of the Minoan settlement of Akrotiri on Santorini unearthed stone shaped blocks (‘fire dogs’) or fire andirons which archaeologists believe were used to mainly cook meat way before the 17th century BCE.
 Indeed, the skewered meat recipe ‘obeliskos’ existed as a favourite in Greece during Archaic times and later during the Byzantine era; the selling of souvlaki demonstrates the new meat-cooking methods that had evolved in Greece over time.